 Rydin (2013) The Future of Planning: Beyond Growth Dependence, Bristol: The Policy Press

-Other University Resources you may find useful
+Other University Resources

 At Birmingham, your university experience isn’t just about studying.
 You will have the opportunity to discover new experiences, develop different skills and make friends for life.
 Explore why our students love Birmingham…